What wedges does Kate Middleton wear? Where to buy her summer shoe staples

 In the world of wedges it doesn’t come much more iconic - or chic - than Castañer’s designs and the Princess of Wales has worn her Carina 80 Suede Wedge Espadrilles to so many different events and engagements.
 Although the future Queen is a fan of bright colours, when it comes to her footwear she often goes much more classic and neutral and her Carina wedges are a toasted toffee brown tone.

 Black espadrilles are just as versatile as other neutral shades and are practical if you're worried about potential marks on the suede.
-You can currently get the Carina 80 style with 20% off at checkout at Harvey Nichols and they have the same beautiful design as Kate's brown wedges.
+You can currently get the Carina 80 style with a big discount at Harvey Nichols and they have the same beautiful design as Kate's brown wedges.

 This makes them incredibly easy to style with other shades and so increases their versatility - something we’d always recommend bearing in mind when you want to get maximum wear out of an investment piece.
 The Carina wedges have delicate ties that secure them around your ankles, an almond-shaped toe and the classic jute espadrille wedge.